StavWasPlayZ/Trome/README.md

 #### 📦 Body

 The body is determined by the message type.
-It may contain strings, IDs, answers, scores, or questions in JSON or custom format.
+It may contain strings, IDs, answers, scores, or questions in JSON format.
 The Body is encrypted via the encryption (predetermined)

 ---